fastrgv/Interval-RPN-Calculator/README.md

 The (n)-key will negate the value at the stack top.
 (i.e.: typing "-1.3e-6" is not allowed)

 The allowed binary operators are {plus,minus,times,divide,pow}.
-These are invoked with the usual keyboard keys.
+These are invoked with the usual keyboard keys (^ is pow).

 The (h)-key [Help] will always show the menu.